-This library, located in the rear of the church, is the perfect quiet spot to read or study our Catholic Faith.
+This library, located next to the altar in the server's scaristy, is the perfect quiet spot to read or study our Catholic faith.
 It houses an extensive collection of books, periodicals, audio and video tapes, and equipment for the use of parishioners and catechists.
 Additional volunteers are needed to help maintain this valuable resource.

 Men's Breakfast Club